Lawn Mower Quick Start Guide

 RELATED HELPFUL CONTENT:

 The following video is NOT about fuel stabilizers or how to maintain a lawn mower.
 I've not taped that video yet.
-Come back in late spring of 2014 after all the snow has melted in New Hampshire!
+This video is about some cool lawn mowers!